Virginia, Minnesota: Arts and culture

+Points of interest

 B'nai Abraham Synagogue: A restored early 20th-century synagogue now used as a cultural and historical interpretive site.

 Laurentian Divide: A geographical landmark just north of the city, representing a continental hydrological divide.

 Lyric Center for the Arts: Located in the historic Lyric Opera House, this venue supports local performing arts and visual arts through shows, exhibits, and educational programs.

 Mesabi Trail: A paved recreational trail that passes through Virginia and connects communities across the Iron Range.

 Olcott Park Greenhouse: A city-operated public greenhouse featuring botanical displays and seasonal programming.

+Socialist Opera House

+In the early 20th century, socialist Finns in Virginia founded the cooperative Socialist Opera House, which hosted plays and political meetings.
+The opera house also became home to the local Industrial Workers of the World (IWW) chapter.
+During the 1916 Mesabi strike, the IWW used the opera house as a headquarters.
+In 1955, the local United Brotherhood of Carpenters and Joiners union bought the property and converted it into an office building.

 Urban area

 Virginia is part of a cluster of communities in northeastern Minnesota commonly referred to as the central Mesabi Iron Range.
 The immediate urban area includes Virginia, Hibbing, Mountain Iron, Eveleth, Gilbert, Chisholm, and Fayal Township.

-The city is located roughly 60 miles north of Duluth, which anchors the Duluth–Superior metropolitan area.
-Virginia is officially included in the Duluth MN–WI Metropolitan Statistical Area, the second-largest metropolitan region in Minnesota by population.
+Virginia is about 60 miles north of Duluth, which anchors the Duluth–Superior metropolitan area.
+Virginia is included in the Duluth MN–WI Metropolitan Statistical Area, Minnesota's second-largest metropolitan region by population.